Adaptive Policies for Perimeter Surveillance Problems: Numerical Experiments

 We measure the performance of our algorithms by calculating the expected regret incurred by their actions, rescaled by the expected reward of a single optimal action.
 For an algorithm $A$ and particular history $\mathbf{H}_n$ we write We calculate this value for all algorithms, all 250 datasets and rounds $1 \leq n \leq 2000$.
 We choose to rescale our regret to make a fairer comparison across the 50 different problem instances in each test (i)-(iv) which will all have different optimal expected rewards.

 In Figure \ref{fig::test1} we illustrate how regret evolves over time by plotting the median scaled regret across the 250 runs of each algorithm in all rounds of test (i).
 The rate of growth shown in these plots is typical of the results in the other three tests.
 An immediate observation is that the greedy algorithm does very poorly on average and its full median regret over the 2000 rounds cannot be included in the graphs without obscuring differences between the other algorithms.
 We see also that the performance of both FP-CUCB and TS is strongly linked to the chosen parameters.
 For the FP-CUCB algorithm it seems in Figure 1 that the larger the parameter $\lambda_{max}$ is the larger the cumulative regret becomes.
-For TS it appears that with prior variance equal to 1 the performance can be almost as poor as in the greedy case but with larger prior variance TS can outperform the FP-CUCB algorithm.
+For TS, larger prior variances seem to induce lower regret, the relationship with the prior mean is more complex.
+Accurate specification of the prior mean seems to ensure good performance, but underestimation and overestimation of the mean can lead to poor performance (particularly when the variance is small).

 We analyse these behaviours further in Figures \ref{fig::ridge_i} and \ref{fig::ridge_ii}.
 Here we calculate a scaled regret at time $n=2000$ for all 250 runs of each algorithm and plot the empirical distribution of these values for each parameterisation of each algorithm.
 The results for tests (i) and (ii) are given in Figure \ref{fig::ridge_i} and for tests (iii) and (iv) in Figure \ref{fig::ridge_ii}.
 We omit the greedy algorithm's performance from these figures as the values are so large.
 In Appendix \ref{app::tables} we provide median values and lower and upper quantiles of the scaled regret for each algorithm.
 We see from these values that the greedy algorithm performs substantially worse than the FP-CUCB and TS algorithms which better address the exploration-exploitation dilemma.